s311354/Louis/_posts/2022-02-01-Overview_of_Greedy_Algorithms.md

 ## CASE STUDY: Huffman Code ##
 Huffman codes provide a method of encoding data efficiently.
 Normally when characters are coded using standard codes like ASCII or the Unicode, each character is represented by a fixed-length codeword of bits.
 Fixed-length codes are popular, because its is very easy to break a string up into its individual characters, and to access individual characters and substrings by direct indexing.

 Consider the following example.
-Suppose that we want to encode strings over the 4-character alphabet C = {a, b, c, d}.
+Suppose that we want to encode strings over the 4-character alphabet C = {a, e, i, o, u, t}.
 We could use the following fixed-length code:

 <table>
  <tr>